Diversity in Action

 Mansfield Rule Certification

-Plunkett Cooney is currently engaged in achieving Mansfield Rule Certification, a rigorous 18-month process to boost the representation of lawyers from historically underrepresented backgrounds in law firm leadership by broadening the pool of candidates considered for these roles and increasing business development opportunities.
+Plunkett Cooney has achieved Mansfield Rule Certification.
+This is a rigorous 18-month process to boost the representation of lawyers from historically underrepresented backgrounds in law firm leadership by broadening the pool of candidates considered for these roles and increasing business development opportunities.

-Sponsored by Diversity Lab, an incubator for innovative ideas, Mansfield Rule Certification is a highly sought-after certification that demonstrates a law firm’s commitment to diversity, equity and inclusion for all people with a particular focus on increasing opportunities for female attorneys, attorneys of color, LGBTQ+ attorneys, and attorneys with disabilities.
+Sponsored by Diversity Lab, an incubator for innovative ideas, Mansfield Rule Certification is a highly sought-after certification that demonstrates a law firm’s commitment to diversity, equity and inclusion with a particular focus on increasing opportunities for attorneys not typically represented within the legal profession, which includes racial and ethnic minorities, females, LGBTQ+, and those with disabilities.

 African American Partners’ Collaborative (AAPC)

 The AAPC was established after a series of informal discussions among African American partners at major metropolitan Detroit law firms who perceived a significant decline in the number of black lawyers at these firms.
 The AAPC is contributing to the conversation about improving diversity and inclusion in the legal industry and sponsors programs to achieve that goal.
-Plunkett Cooney is a proud member of the AAPC, and our efforts are led by partner Laurel McGiffert of the firm’s Detroit office.
+Plunkett Cooney is a proud member of the AAPC.

 Michigan Roundtable for Diversity & Inclusion